EPCCed/archer2-advanced-use-of-lammps/_episodes/02-lammps-performance.md

 In the exercise above, you will (hopefully) have noticed that, while the simulation run time decreases overall, the jump from

-{% include figure.html url="" max-width="80%" file="/fig/2_performance/start_sim_box.jpg" alt="Starting system configuration" caption="Starting system configuration" %}
+{% include figure.html url="" max-width="80%" file="/fig/2_performance/start_sim_box.jpg" alt="Starting system configuration" %}

+{% include figure.html url="" max-width="80%" file="/fig/2_performance/balance.jpg" alt="LAMMPS balance methods" %}

+> ## Using better domain decomposition
+>
+> In your `in.ethanol` file, uncomment the `fix balance` command and rerun
+> your 2-core simulation.
+Does the runtime increase?
+>
+> In this example, we're looking at the "tiled" `shift` balancing method.
+As
+> part of this method, you can define the axis or plane along which the domain
+> is decomposed.
+Does changing the plane from `xy` have any noticeable impact
+> on runtime?
+{: .challenge}

 ## Considering neighbour lists